bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/readfile-guide.md

 So far, we have focused on reading and modifying the contents of a file, but you may also need to read and update a file's metadata.
 File metadata includes its size, type, permissions, and other file system properties.

-The `stat` function is used to retrieve file metadata, or "statistics” like file size, permissions, and ownership.
+The `stat` function is used to retrieve file metadata, or "statistics" like file size, permissions, and ownership.

 const fileStats \= await fsPromises.stat('file1.txt'); console.log(fileStats) console.log(\`size of file1.txt is ${fileStats.size}\`);